 - School Psychology

-All of the psychology graduate programs at Alliant’s California School of Professional Psychology are accredited by the American Psychological Association.
-Consider this a stamp of approval that students who enroll in our programs will receive a world-class education that readies them for state licensure and a thriving career as a psychologist.
+The psychology graduate programs at Alliant’s California School of Professional Psychology are accredited by the American Psychological Association.
+Consider this a stamp of approval that students who enroll in our programs will receive a world-class education that helps prepare them for state licensure and a thriving career as a psychologist.
 For more information contact an admissions counselor or call 1-866-825-5426.